Axekinn/wiki.axekin.com/content/en/post/keyboard_mouse_cemu.md

 ---
-title: "Complete Guide: Playing with Keyboard & Mouse on Cemu Emulator"
+title: "Playing with Keyboard & Mouse on Cemu Emulator"
 description: "Detailed tutorial for configuring keyboard-mouse controls on Cemu with Mouse2Joystick and ViGEmBus - Step-by-step configuration guide"
 date: 2025-06-04
 lastmod: 2025-06-04